Packet flow in the same Network

 Address Resolution Protocol –

-Address Resolution Protocol is a layer 2(Data link layer) protocol which is used to find MAC address of the known IP address.
+Address Resolution Protocol is a layer 2(Data link layer) protocol that is used to find the MAC address of the known IP address.

 There are some important terms associated with ARP:

-ARP cache is a table maintained by ARP which contains IP address with its associated MAC address and type.
-If MAC address is learned dynamically then the type will be dynamic and if MAC address is added manually then type will be static.
+ARP cache is a table maintained by ARP that contains an IP address with its associated MAC address and type.
+If MAC address is learned dynamically then the type will be dynamic and if MAC address is added manually then the type will be static.